 Wash, drain, and chop the vegetables, slice the meat, cook and drain the noodles, and mix up the sauce.
 Having everything ready will make the actual cooking process go much more smoothly.

 The noodles are usually done “al dente” so they can be finished in the wok.
+Follow these tips to stop them from sticking.

 It’s also important to have everything within reach as you’ll be cooking quickly and the last thing you want is to have to stop to look for something.
 I like to set everything up on a plate or in bowls next to the stove (known as “mise en place” in cooking terms!).